 Going Mobile Can Help Traditional Retail Sales

-Many retailers now utilize multiple sales channels like Sears and Rakuten to reach more customers and maximize sales.
+Many retailers now utilize multiple sales channels like Sears and Amazon to reach more customers and maximize sales.
 If one of your sales channels is brick-and-mortar, you will still benefit from having a mobile-friendly presence.
 For example, a study done by Latitude found that 88% of respondents agreed that having a Smartphone or other mobile device that could provide them with real-time information made them more spontaneous when shopping traditionally.
 Also, while about 60% of tablet users and 53% of Smartphone users reported that they make purchases based on their mobile internet activity, more than half of them were found to be making their purchases offline or in-store.
 So even if customers prefer to shop traditionally, they still often base their purchases on information they find on mobile-friendly sites.

 Mobile Ecommerce Makes Your Business Modern and Relevant

 No matter how useful and unique your products are, if your website isn’t mobile-friendly, your company will be seen as old and outdated, which will lead customers to look for other places to buy.
 Conversely, if you have a mobile-friendly website, it projects an image of being contemporary, innovative, and important, and that will get your foot in the door with mobile device users.
 Remember, they account for 30% of ecommerce sales, and that number is increasing.
+If you really want to stand out in the digital world, ecommerce mobile apps are perfect for customer experience and data collection.

 Times are changing, and so are customers’ attitudes about shopping.
 Growing with them is essential to the success of your business.
 In addition to providing quality products in your inventory, excellent customer service, and competitive pricing, creating a mobile-friendly experience for your customers will help you do just that.